gelilaa/acme-web-design/development-strategy.md

 > `Acme-web-design`

 - This is responsive mobile friendly HTML5 website for a fictional web design company.
 - A web-site is a very best way to advertise the companies product and services.
+- The project is build for the purpose of learning Incremental development with html and css files.

 ## Wireframe